top of page

 COTO Documents Pertaining to Fieldwork Education

 The College of Occupational Therapists of Ontario (COTO) is the provincial regulatory body for occupational therapists practicing in Ontario.
 COTO exists to protect the public interest by setting standards for practice and supporting registered occupational therapists to provide safe, effective, and ethical care.
 Please see https://www.coto.org/about/who-we-are for further information.
-Student occupational therapists, under the supervision of registered occupational therapists must adhere to COTO standards and the code of ethics.
+Student occupational therapists, under the supervision of registered occupational therapists must adhere to COTO standards and the Code of Ethics.

 COTO Code of Ethics